 - Install 30 temporary 18-inch-diameter steel piles as templates to guide proper installation of permanent piles (these temporary piles will be removed prior to project completion). - Install 32 permanent 24-inch-diameter piles and 36 permanent 16-inch-diameter piles to support the ramp float, transient float, vehicle turnaround float, drive-down gangway, landing dock, and trestle. - Construct and install 350-foot by 46-foot ramp float, 220-foot by 30-foot transient float, 120-foot by 12-foot drive-down gangway, 30-foot by 20-foot turnaround float, 120-foot by 46-foot landing dock, and 240-foot by 16-foot trestle (Table 1-2 and Figure 5-6). - Install 50 permanent 24-inch-diameter piles to support two 20-foot by 600-foot wave attenuators (25 piles per wave attenuator). - Install other SPB float components such as bull rail, floating fenders, mooring cleats, electricity connections, waterlines, lighting, passenger walkway, hand rail, and mast lights.
-Additional upland features include a haul-out ramp, aviation fueling infrastructure, fuel storage, vehicle driveway, curb, gravel parking for seaplanes and vehicles, security fencing, landscape buffer, and a covered shelter (Note: all upland components will be installed out of the water).
+Additional upland features include a haul-out ramp, aviation fueling infrastructure, fuel storage, vehicle driveway, curb, gravel parking for seaplanes and

-- Discharge fill to develop 1.47 acres of uplands and conduct blasting of 24,000 cubic yards of material extending 200 feet inshore from the high tide line.
-The side slopes of fill will have ratio of 2 horizontal to 1 vertical (2H:1V) slopes with heavy open graded armor rock and interstitial spaces. - Conduct one month of blasting and rock excavation at the end of the Seward Avenue in the southwest corner of the project uplands, approximately 150 to 200 feet from the high tide line.
+- vehicles, security fencing, landscape buffer, and a covered shelter (Note: all upland components will be installed out of the water). - Discharge of 1.7 acres of fill in Section 404 wetlands and waters of the U.S. to develop project (1.64 acres of fill in marine and intertidal waters) uplands and conduct blasting of 24,000 cubic yards of material extending 200 feet inshore from the high tide line.
+The side slopes of fill will have ratio of 2 horizontal to 1 vertical (2H:1V) slopes with heavy open graded armor rock and interstitial spaces. - Conduct about two months of rock blasting and excavation of about 22,000 cubic yards of material extending from about 16 feet to 60 vertical feet above mean lower low water (MLLW; 0.00 datum) located at the end of the Seward Avenue in the southwest corner of the project uplands inland of the high tide line. - o Rock blasting and excavation will extend 200 horizontal feet inland.